rostro36/Notes/Big Data/Week 04/04_readings.md

 - array
 - number
 - string
-- true
-- false
-- null
+- literal name token
+### Numbers
+![JSON numbers](../images/04_JSON_number.PNG)

+Only one exponent allowed, only one leading 0 allowed, then dot or e.
+Non- numeric numbers like NaN or Infinity are not allowed.
+### String
+Unicode character wrapped in quotation marks.
+Escaping "\"",\ with \ before, new line and friends are also with \n etc..

+Any UTF-8 (in the basic multilingual plane) character can be represented by \u *(4-digit\*number)*, one can send non-UTF-8 chars (which have more than 4 digits) represented as a twelve-char sequence encoding in the UTF-16 surrogate pair, but if it is seen as two UTF-8 or one UTF-16 is the job of the processor, not the language.

 ### Objects
 An object is represented as (*name*/*value*)\* pairs surrounded by a pair of curly bracket tokens.
 Where a *name* is a string, followed by a single colon, to separate it from the *value*.
 A single comma separates *value* from the next name.

-JSON names can be any string, doubled and the ordering is not guaranteed.
+JSON names can be any string, doubled and the ordering is not guaranteed, like dicts in Python.
 ### Arrays
 Place *values* inside of square brackets and separate one *value* from the other by a comma.
 The ordering is again open.
-### Numbers
-![JSON numbers](../images/04_JSON_number.PNG)

-Only one exponent allowed, only one leading 0 allowed, then dot or e.
-Non- numeric numbers like NaN or Infinity are not allowed.
-### String
-Unicode character wrapped in quotation marks.
-Escaping with \, new line and friends are also with \n etc..

-Any UTF-8 (in the basic multilingual plane) character can be represented by \u*(4-digit\*number)*, one can send non-UTF-8 chars (which have more than 4 digits) represented as a twelve-char sequence encoding in the UTF-16 surrogate pair, but if it is seen as two UTF-8 or one UTF-16 is the job of the processor, not the language.
 ## [XML Fundamentals](https://docstore.mik.ua/orelly/xml/xmlnut/ch02_01.htm)
 ### General
 XML contains text, never binary data.